Estimated reading time: 12 minutes

-Buying chocolate, candy or lollies as a gift or just want to indulge yourself?
-Then enjoy your chocolate fix without eating rainforest-destroying palm oil!
+Buying palm oil free candy or chocolate without palm oil as a gift or simply as a personal treat?
+You can enjoy your chocolate without chowing down on rainforest-destroying palm oil!
 If you are ever in doubt look for the prefixes: LAUR, STEAR, GYLC and PALM in the ingredients list on packaging – this is most likely palm oil.
-Another tip is to shop for locally produced chocolate and vegan chocolate (if you happen to be vegan).
+Another tip is to use the premium version of the Yuka app which allows you to filter your food and personal care products to alert you to the presence of palm oil.
+Read on for the updated list of palm oil free confectionery brands.

 Hey #Nestle #Cadbury #Mondelez I REJECT your crappy #chocolate with #palmoil 🍫💩👎❌ as it causes #deforestation.
 I DEMAND brands drop palm oil NOW!
 Until you do I am eating #palmoilfree chocolate and candy! #BoycottPalmOil! @palmoildetect https://palmoildetectives.com/2021/02/11/palm-oil-free-chocolate-and-confectionery